Here’s how to cook a moist turkey for Thanksgiving!

 This is the easy part.
 Simply put the bird in the oven and let the warm aromas fill your house.
 When deciding how long to cook your bird, check the label and weight of your turkey for the cook time duration.
 This will depend primarily on the weight of the turkey.

 I cooked mine at 325 degrees, and with it being about 12 lbs, it roasted for about three hours.
 It will need to reach an internal temperature of 165 degrees.
-To test for doneness, use an instant-read digital meat thermometer like this Thermapen Mk4 Instant Read Digital Thermometer.
+To test for doneness, use an instant-read digital meat thermometer like this Thermapen ONE Instant Read Digital Thermometer.

 Once its done cooking, let it rest for about 20-30 minutes, and cover with foil before cutting.
 This will help the juices settle and ensure a moist cut of meat.
 Garnish with some pretty herbs like rosemary sprigs, thyme or sage.
 Add in a few apples, pears or grapes for some color.